AlexandrKozlovskiy/test/README.md

 # test

-This is a test repository,which shows two issues of clickable spans with talkback.
+This is a branch,which demonstrate  crash of talkback,if we have URLSpan and if activities,which can open the link,have android:exported="false".

 ## steps to reproduce

 1. Compile and run this app,when talkback is running.
 2. focus on view with text "test of clickable span".
 3. Go to talkback menue/links and do double tab on a link.
-4. sure,what nothing happens,and no toast appear.
+4. Sure,what talkvack crashed,so blind user should reboot device,or call sighted person,to rerun talkback.

+Also please try comment or delete line 52 in file CustomView.java,i.e not set contentDescription for node.
+In this case it calls method onClick of URLSpan object.
+Whether it's issue of talkback or framework?

-This problem exists with talkback 12.2 android 11 xiaomi redmi note 9 s miui 12.05.
+This problem exists with talkback 14.0 android 12 xiaomi redmi note 9 s miui 14.03.This problem exists with talkback 14.0 android 12 xiaomi redmi note 9 s miui 14.03.

-## Steps to reproduce the second issue

-1. Open class myview java.
-2. replace info.setText on info.setContentDescription.
-3. compile and run app,when talkback is running.
-4. focus on view with text "test of clickable span" and sure,what no links here.